rikedyp/documentation/windows-ui-guide/docs/entering-and-executing-expressions.md

 In general you type an expression into the input line, then press Enter (ER) to run it.
 After execution, the expression and any displayed results become part of the session log.

 You can move around in the session using the scrollbar, the cursor keys, and the PgUp and PgDn keys.
 In addition, Ctrl+Home (UL) moves the cursor to the beginning of the top-line in the Log and Ctrl+End (DL) moves the cursor to the end of the last (that is, the *current*) line in the session log.
-Home (LL) and End (RL) move the cursor to the beginning and end respectively of the line containing the cursor.
+Home (LL) and End (RL) move the cursor to the beginning and end respectively of the content on the line containing the cursor.
+That is, if a line of text starts or ends with multiple spaces, Home (LL) and End (RL) move to the respective end of the text, ignoring the multiple spaces.
+Repeating the keystroke will move to the limit of the line regarding the spaces.

 ## Deleting Lines